You are viewing this course for September start 2024

 Why study Human Geography at Aberystwyth University?

-- State of the art teaching facilities with the latest technology to enhance learning
+- modern teaching facilities with the latest technology to enhance learning.

 Department of Geography and Earth Science: lecturers are all qualified to PhD level or working towards a PhD.